This shortcode generates secure, expiring Amazon S3 links, with additional features, automation integration, and unique security enhancements.

 Memberium solves this by generating the link when it’s clicked, meaning that your users can take their time reading your page content and that they’ll never see an expired link error message.

 If you set “direct_link” to yes, then this system is disabled, and the expiration timer will start from page load.

 Buckets are the way that Amazon S3 organizes its servers.
 The bucket name does not include the path.
 Buckets are used to store collections of objects.
 Objects behave much like files.

 Objects and Filenames

 Objects are how Amazon S3 stores your files.
 Unlike an FTP server, files on S3 do not have paths, however, you can put the “path name” into the file name so that it looks like a path.
-Many S3 softwares will use this to simulate paths.
-When you put your object name into the shortcode its important to include the full object name including the “path”.
+Many S3 software will use this to simulate paths.
+When you put your object name into the shortcode it is important to include the full object name including the “path”.

 Setting It Up

 You’ll access the S3 settings by going to Memberium > Remote Files as shown below.
 This is where you’ll add your S3 Access Key and Secret Keys.
 As of now, we only support the N. Virginia region – make sure your S3 buckets are located in that region.

 - Links can be made to expire immediately after you click, completely eliminating the problem of the user sitting on the page and clicking after the link expires.

 - Links can be made to require that the user clicking the link is either a logged-in admin or ActiveCampaign user, So that even if someone shares the link before it expires, it won’t work unless the other person logs in.